instnt-inc/instnt-react-js/README.md

 3\.
 Instnt SDK includes various partner libraries, one of which is responsible for the document capture.
 InstntDocumentProcessor abstracts the document capture functionality by providing a simplified React component interface over our partner library.

 4\.
-Your application can include any number of steps in the signup process by having its own react components as child components of `InstntSignUpProvider`.
+Your application can include any number of steps in the signup process by having its own react components as child components of `InstntSignupProvider`.

 ### Example configuration